rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 This month Molecoole launched on [Steam][molecoole-steam], making it the first game made with Bevy Engine there!
 It's available on Windows and Linux.
-You can check out it's gameplay on [youtube][youtube-molecoole], or on the steam page.
+You can check out its gameplay on [youtube][youtube-molecoole], or on the Steam page.

 [molecoole-steam]: https://store.steampowered.com/app/1792170/Molecoole/
 [youtube-molecoole]: https://www.youtube.com/watch?v=bwbVplq03ew